Where to Stay in Mexico City: 10+ Gorgeous (& SAFE) Apartments For Your Next Trip

 Couple all that noise with buildings that lack any form of insulation and you’ll feel like you’re living inside a rainmaker.

 So I get it, everyone wants a peaceful night’s sleep, but it’s not always realistic.
-Definitely take noise complaints in Airbnb reviews into account, but keep in mind that noise-free accommodation in Mexico City is kind of a tall ask.
+Definitely take noise complaints in reviews into account, but keep in mind that noise-free accommodation in Mexico City is kind of a tall ask.

 And, if you find yourself becoming frustrated or overwhelmed by all the noise during your trip, remember it’s part of the cultural experience.
 The sounds of Mexico, after all, were one of the main characters in Alfonso Cuarón’s film, Roma, which took place in the area you’re now planning to visit.